prittt/YACCLAB/README.md

 ### Datasets

 <p align="justify">YACCLAB dataset includes both synthetic and real images.
 All images are provided in 1 bit per pixel PNG format, with 0 (black) being background and 1 (white) being foreground.
-Images are organized by folders and as follows: </p>
+The dataset will be automatically downloaded by CMake during the installation process.
+Images are organized by folders as follows: </p>

 - <b>Random:<sup><a href="#BBDT">4</a></sup></b><p align="justify"> A set of synthetic random noise images who contain black and white random noise with 9 different foreground densities (10% up to 90%), from a low resolution of 32x32 pixels to a maximum resolution of 4096x4096 pixels, allowing to test the scalability and the effectiveness of different approaches when the number of labels gets high.
 For every combination of size and density, 10 images are provided for a total of 720 images.
 The resulting subset allows to evaluate performance both in terms of scalability on the number of pixels and on the number of labels (density). </p>